 The best time to buy gold is before a crisis.
 This is now a really good time for people to be stocking up, as it were.
 Because in the event of widespread inflation, we think the gold price will go up much more.

-Like many market observers, Trexler is aware that a perfect storm for gold is brewing, combining extreme inflationary risks and a slow-to-react Federal Reserve.
+Like many analysts, Trexler is aware that a perfect storm for gold is brewing, combining extreme inflationary risks and a slow-to-react Federal Reserve.
 Trexler uses the example of his own company’s expenses, such as those including raw materials, going up by double-digit percentages.
-In addition, the historically-overvalued stock market seems particularly vulnerable to a severe correction.

 When you start to see that rate of inflation, it will be very damaging for people on a fixed income.
 It will make savings very problematic.
 What you will have is a fundamental loss of wealth for people’s savings.
 You’ll also tend to see a lag between inflation and people’s salaries.
 That could lead to a decline in real wealth.
 It’s also a potential ingredient for greater social upheaval.